Third Pixel feature drop improves AI-powered Adaptive Battery, integrates Recorder and Google Assistant

 Google today announced the latest “feature drop” for its Pixel line of Android phones.
 Adaptive Battery now predicts when your battery will run out, the Recorder app is getting Google Assistant integration, new bedtime features aim to help you sleep better, and the Personal Safety app is becoming more robust.
 Separately, Google today also highlighted some bedtime tools in Android to help with your sleep, but those already rolled out earlier in May.
 The only Android news is that today’s new Bedtime tab in the Clock app on Pixel phones will be a limited exclusive — it’s coming to all Android devices “later this Summer.”

 Android is a massive platform with over 2.5 billion monthly active devices.
 Businesses, IT departments, and developers thus need to pay attention to new features coming to the platform.
-If they want to look further into the future though, they can simply watch Pixel updates.
+If they want to look further into the future, though, they can simply watch Pixel updates.
 Most notably, Google’s Pixel phones are the company’s preferred way of showcasing its AI chops.

 In December, Google decided to take a new approach with updates to its Pixel phones.
-In addition to monthly security updates, Pixel phones would receive new functionality as part of “feature drop” every three months.
+In addition to monthly security updates, Pixel phones would receive new functionality as part of a “feature drop” every three months.
 The first feature drop included more photo controls, automatic call screening, improved video calls, memory management improvements, and existing Pixel features rolling out to more phones.
-The second feature drop included Motion Sense pause/resume, new AR effects, power button tweaks, as well as improvements to dark theme, long press, and Adaptive Brightness.
+The second feature drop included Motion Sense pause/resume, new AR effects, and power button tweaks, as well as improvements to dark theme, long press, and Adaptive Brightness.
 The third feature drop keeps the goodies coming, especially in the AI department.

 Adaptive Battery